vk-cs/docs-public/docs/en/intro/billing/faq/faq.md

    - Full name and details of the organization to which the project was registered.
    - Full name and details of the organization to which the project needs to be reissued.

-1. For legal entities-residents of the Russian Federation in the Moscow region: [specify](/en/intro/billing/service-management/corporate#additional_registration_of_legal_entities) new details in your personal account.
+1. For legal entities-residents of the Russian Federation in the Moscow region: [specify](/en/intro/billing/service-management/corporate#additional_registration_of_legal_entities) new details in your management console.

 </details>